 When a series of crazy events threaten Lissa’s safety, Rose is on a mission to figure out who is behind the threats….. if she doesn’t get distracted while lusting over her teacher first.
-If you like the Zodiac Academy books, we think you will like this urban fantasy series!
+If you like the Zodiac Academy books, we think you will love this pick from fantasy romance books for teens!

 Love Fantasy Books?
 We do too!
 That’s why we created the Ultimate List of YA fantasy!